Welcome

 About Molly Carlile

-As an accredited counsellor, educator and university lecturer she has provided grief and bereavement support for clients of all ages, in addition to providing extensive education programs for health professionals, schools and community organisations.
+Molly has had an extensive career in health, specialising in palliative care.
+As a registered nurse, an accredited counsellor, educator and university lecturer she has provided clinical care and grief and bereavement support for clients of all ages, in addition to providing extensive education programs for health professionals, schools and community organisations.

-Molly has worked in a range of environments from acute metropolitan health services to designated inpatient units and the community, both rural and regional.
-Her roles have enabled Molly to establish a process of supervision, self care and staff support for staff members from a range of disciplines.
+Molly has worked in a range of environments from acute metropolitan health services to inpatient palliative care units and the community, both rural and regional.
+Her senior leadership and management roles have enabled Molly to establish a process of supervision, self care and clinical support for staff members from a range of disciplines.
 Molly has a firm commitment to the philosophy of holistic care for clients and holistic self care for health professionals.

 As a Reiki Master/ Teacher in addition to her health and education qualifications, Molly has demonstrated her eagerness to embrace both conventional and complementary approaches to her work.
 Molly has a firm commitment to the “compassionate workplace” concept and actively promotes this approach both in the health and corporate sectors, in her regular speaking engagements.
-Molly regularly contributes articles to a variety of professional and mainstream publications and is currently working on her second book, her first children’s book, “Jelly Bean’s Secret” was published in 2005 by Innovative Resources.
+Molly has written a number of book chapters, regularly contributes articles to a variety of professional and mainstream publications and is currently working on her second book, due for publication mid 2010.
+Her first children’s book, “Jelly Bean’s Secret” tells the story of a family experiencing the death of their much loved Grandma and was published in 2005 by Innovative Resources.

-Molly has recently collaborated with celebrated actor and playwright, Alan Hopgood in the production of “Four Funerals in One Day” a play that explores the role of storytelling in the lives of dying patients and their carers.
-“Four Funerals in One Day” premiered to great acclaim at the 9th National Palliative Care Conference in Melbourne on August 29th 2007 and is about to tour nationally and internationally.
+Molly collaborated with celebrated actor and playwright, Alan Hopgood in the production of “Four Funerals in One Day” a play that explores the role of storytelling in the lives of dying patients and their carers.
+“Four Funerals in One Day” premiered to great acclaim at the 9th National Palliative Care Conference in Melbourne on August 29th 2007 and has been touring nationally ever since.
 This performance piece challenges the audience to think about death, relationships, the burden of caring and euthanasia.
+She is currently working on a number of arts based projects that will be launched in 2010.

 Molly is a passionate and entertaining speaker who challenges her audiences to explore their personal values, their views on life and death and their understanding of altruism and empathy.
 In her public speaking role, Molly promotes personal reflection, empowerment and compassion as essential tools to developing rewarding personal and professional relationships and ultimately to contributing positively to humanity.